Get the latest, first

 Identity-aware microsegmentation enables DevSecOps teams to enforce workload isolation in clusters running multiple applications on the same cluster; they achieve this by securing the workloads individually with workload-specific policies and access controls.
 In Kubernetes, identity-aware microsegmentation can be implemented using the following approaches:

-• Role-Based Access Control (RBAC) restricts permissions to resources based on users’ roles.
+• Kubernetes RBAC (Role-based access control) restricts resource permissions based on users’ roles.

 • Kubernetes namespaces provide a mechanism for scoping a cluster into isolated sub-clusters with their own groups of cluster resources.